susanodii/Glasp/Glasp.md

 - How to share highlighted texts on Twitter, Linkedln, Facebook and Email.

 - How to highlight and take notes on online PDF using Glasp
-- How to highlight and take notes on YouTube using Glasp
+- How to highlight video on YouTube using Glasp
 - Conclution

 ### INTRODUCTION